A-Star100/simpliplay-ios/README.md

 # simpliplay-ios (iOS 4.3-iOS 10.3.3)
 *(formerly known as SimpleiOSPlayer)*
+## NOTE: Jailbroken device with AppSync Unified is REQUIRED to run the IPA!

 **If you want a version compatible with versions of iOS above iOS 10.3.3 use the SwiftUI version!**
 **This will build ONLY with older versions of xcodebuild!!!
 I had to use a macOS Lion VM just to get this to work!!!**